-After consulting with the Head of Paid Service and the Monitoring Officer, the Chief Finance Officer will report to the full Council and the Council's external auditor if he or she considers that any proposal, decision or course of action will involve incurring unlawful expenditure, or is unlawful and is likely to cause a loss or deficiency or if the Council is about to enter an item of account unlawfully. - (b) Administration of financial affairs.
+After consulting with the Head of Paid Service and the Monitoring Officer, the Chief Finance Officer will report to the full Council or to the Executive Board in relation to Executive Board functions and the Council's external auditor if he or she considers that any proposal, decision or course of action will involve incurring unlawful expenditure, or is unlawful and is likely to cause a loss or deficiency or if the Council is about to enter an item of account unlawfully. - (b) Administration of financial affairs.
 The Chief Finance Officer will have responsibility for the administration of the financial affairs of the Council. - (c) Contributing to corporate management.
 The Chief Finance Officer will contribute to the corporate management of the Council, in particular through the provision of professional financial advice. - (d) Providing advice.
-The Chief Finance Officer will provide advice on the scope of powers and authority to take decisions, maladministration, financial impropriety and probity to all Councillors and will support and advise Councillors and Officers in their respective roles. - (e) Give financial information.
+The Chief Finance Officer will provide advice on the scope of powers and authority to take decisions, maladministration, financial impropriety, probity and budget and policy framework issues to all Councillors and will support and advise Councillors and Officers in their respective roles. - (e) Give financial information.
 The Chief Finance Officer will provide financial information to the media, members of the public and the community.

-11.05 Duty to provide sufficient resources to the Monitoring Officer and Chief Finance Officer
+12.05 Duty to provide sufficient resources to the Monitoring Officer and Chief Finance Officer